jgoizueta/dicoms/README.md

 # DicomS: DICOM Series toolkit

-DicomS is a Ruby toolkit for working with DICOM (CT/MRI) Series (image sequences that compose a volume).
+DicomS is a Ruby toolkit for working with DICOM (CT/MRI) Series (image sequences that compose a volume of density information).

 It can be used through a command line interface by using the `dicoms` executable script, or